 For example one area depended upon catching one type of fish, Pilchards or large sardines and the vast majority of these fish were exported to the Mediterranean.
 This required thousands of tons of salt to preserve them for the journey.
 To preserve pilchards, you needed high quality salt from the coast’s of Brittany and Spain.

-2. In the late 18th Century the Pilchard fisherman faced ruin when a series of massive tax rises hit the population to cover the cost of the war with France.
+In the late 18th Century the Pilchard fisherman faced ruin when a series of massive tax rises hit the population to cover the cost of the war with France.
+Tax on tea was 110%.
+18 duties on brandy and gin 250%.

-6. The salt needed to preserve the fish was 40 times the price of the untaxed salt.
-The caused the local population to be threatened with starvation.
+The tax burden on ordinary people was massive, but all that was dwarfed by the following problem.
+The salt needed to preserve the fish was 40 times the price of the untaxed salt.
+Unable to afford the salt due to the high taxes, the local population were threatened with starvation.

 Sir Tony Robinson : Youtube - Walking Through History S2/E3.
 Cornwall.